Recall ID # 04V528000 - VEHICLE SPEED CONTROL:ACCELERATOR PEDAL

 If the key is not in the run position, the air bags may not deploy if the vehicle is involved in a crash, increasing the risk of injury.

-GM will notify owners, and dealers will provide two replacement key rings and key cover on all ignition keys, free of charge.
-The manufacturer has not yet provided a notification schedule.
+GM will notify owners, and dealers will install two key rings and an insert in the key slot or a cover over the key head on all ignition keys, free of charge.
+The recall began on September 9, 2014.
 GM's number for this recall is 14350.